 Mount Tamborine Launch is open to club members and visiting pilots.
 It is a prime spectator spot on a main road, and is common for the Launch area to be full of tourists taking photos of the many colourful gliders.

-Rating: Paragliding; Intermediate.
-Restricted, if under supervision of Instructor or Club Safety Officer.
-Hang Gliding; Restricted
+Paragliding - PG4 (PG2 or PG3, if under supervision of Instructor or Club Safety Officer.)

 Required Wind Direction: NW through to SW

 Weather Station: Tamborine has it's own dedicated windstation.
 It can be accessed on the windstation page of this site.

 Facilities: Toilets at launch site.
 Shops within 5 mins drive north

 The first thing you'll notice when standing on Tamborine Launch is the amount of trees between you and the landing area.

 The thing with Tamborine is there is little room for error, and it catches new pilots out EVERYTIME.
 No matter how much the Safety Officer emphasises on the following points, there is always one person that doesn't take it in.
 Don't be one of those pilots.
 Please read the following carefully, so that you don't end up in the trees and risk injuring yourself.

 There can be very strong thermic cycles at Mt.
 Tamborine.
 Essentially what that means is that when air is going up very fast at Tambo, air very close to it is going down very quickly.
 A pilot will see another pilot going up in the near distance and head out, only to suddenly find themselves in extreme sink with little hope of making either the distant pilot or the landing area!
 Combine an unpredictable strong sink cycle with strong head wind and it will almost guarantee you end up in the trees, so the number one rule with Mount Tamborine is:

 If you are not going up, head out to the landing field.